-Margaret Wolfson Founder & Chief Creative
+MARGARET WOLFSON Founder & Chief Creative

 Margaret is the Founder and Chief Creative of River + Wolf.
 Prior to launching River + Wolf, she worked for more than a decade as a verbal identity consultant/creative director, developing names, stories, and marketing messages for established companies throughout the world.
-Her naming experience includes name development for clients such as Yum China, NCC Media, Bangkok Bank.
-Starbucks, Calvin Klein, Target, Unilever, and KraftHeinz Company, to mention a few of hundreds.
-She also lectures on brand naming, most recently appearing at the Harvard Club in New York City and in Paris at the Institute Francaise de la Mode and Cinquieme Sens.
+Her naming experience includes name development for clients such as NBC Universal, Philips, Yum China, Bangkok Bank.
+Starbucks, Calvin Klein, Target, and Unilever, to mention a few of hundreds.
+She also lectures on brand naming, most recently appearing at the Wharton Executive MBA program, the Harvard Club, and at the Institute Française de la Mode and Cinquieme Sens in Paris, France.

-Margaret has widely contributed to or been quoted in the media, including Forbes, Crains, Fast Company, More Magazine, The New York Times, NBC News, and The Next Web.
+Margaret has widely contributed to or been quoted in the media, including Inc., Forbes, Crains, Fast Company, More Magazine, The New York Times, NBC News, and The Next Web.
 In 2018 she was selected as a top female entrepreneur by the Huffington Post.